NSCNA/meeting-minutes/20250107_general/20250107_nscna_minutes.md

 Michael Gully-Santiago is running for Secretary, gave his statement.
 Steven Weintraub now giving his statement.
 Steven was a founding member and signed the initial charter!
 Steven is running for Treasurer.
 Erin proposes a dog walking park to bring folks from around the neighborhood together.

 **7:10 PM:**
 Deborah takes over to give her statement as Board of Director.
+Deborah has been running the newsletter.
+Josh gives an overview of candidates Anna Renery and Katie Lee.
+Their candidate statements are attached to the meeting minutes circulated today.
+Roger Foreman gives his candidate statement.